alexbsys/cpp-delegates/README.md

 signal2->args(); // returns pointer to IDelegateArgs
 ```

+DelegateArgs<> always owns values, but they are provided to delegates and signals as references.

 High-level interface:
 * Get arguments count
-* Set argument value by index when he knows argument type
+* Set argument value by index when user knowns argument type
-* Get argument value by index when he knows argument type
+* Get argument value by index when user knowns argument type
+* Get reference to argument value inside DelegateArgs<> when user knowns agrument type
 * Clear argument value

 ```c++